 "Exceptional circumstances" would easily include circumstances when foreign employees put their life or safety on the line for the United States.
 For example, a security guard who stops an actual terrorist attack on a U.S. embassy would certainly qualify.

-If you believe you may qualify for a special immigrant visa as a current or former employee of the U.S. government abroad, you can start the process of applying by signaling your desire to obtain a recommendation for that purpose to your current or former superiors.
-(A pre-screening system or other channel may already be in place for this type of procedure.)
+If you believe you might qualify for a special immigrant visa as a current or former employee of the U.S. government abroad, you can start the process of applying by signaling your desire to obtain a recommendation for that purpose to your current or former superiors.
+(A pre-screening system or other channel might already be in place for this type of procedure.)

-If, for example, you are a current U.S. embassy employee, and the ambassador agrees to recommend you in accordance with the criteria discussed above, then he or she will need to send a detailed assessment of your performance to the Advisory Opinions Division of the State Department in Washington, DC, along with your official records of employment and sufficient documentation of "exceptional circumstances" to justify the recommendation.
+If, for example, you are a current U.S. embassy employee, and the ambassador agrees to recommend you in accordance with the criteria discussed above, then the ambassador will need to send a detailed assessment of your performance to the Advisory Opinions Division of the State Department in Washington, D.C., along with your official records of employment and sufficient documentation of "exceptional circumstances" to justify the recommendation.

-If and when the recommendation is approved by the State Department, you must file with your local consulate a Form DS-1884, Petition to Classify Special Immigrant under INA 203(b)(4) as an Employee or Former Employee of the U.S. Government Abroad (available on the State Department’s website).
+If and when the recommendation is approved by the State Department, you must file with your local consulate a Form DS-1884, Petition to Classify Special Immigrant under INA 203(b)(4) as an Employee or Former Employee of the U.S. Government Abroad.